netgen/NetgenRemoteMediaBundle/docs/USAGE.md

 # Usage instructions for Netgen Remote Media Bundle #

-## Content type definition ##
-You can add the remote media content field to your content type.
-There is no additional configuration needed.

 ## Managing your media ##
-You can do simple management of your media files while editing the content, directly from the administration interface, both on the legacy administration and Netgen Admin UI.
+You can do simple management of your media files with the provided Vue.js application.

 ### Uploading ###
 With a simple press of a button, you can either browse the existing media (separated into images and videos) or upload the media from your own computer.